-It is seven years later and I still cannot get the vision out of my mind.
+It is fourteen years later and I still cannot get the vision out of my mind.

 In the tragic aftermath of Hurricane Katrina, the New York Times ran a story about a corpse that remained on the street for days without anybody giving it much more than a passing glance.

 The police knew about it, and the National Guard knew, but nothing was done.
 It was just another bludgeoned murder victim, left in the street for days as evidence of the lawlessness and complete breakdown of society that befell New Orleans during those dreadful days.

 Aside from the almost surreal nature of the tragedy, what struck me was that the story ran just two days before we read this week’s Torah portion, Shofetim:

 If a slain person is found . . . fallen in the field, [and] it is not known who struck him down . . . your elders and judges shall go out . . .
 (Deuteronomy 21:1-2).

 The Torah goes on to describe a mystical and miraculous procedure that the leaders of the community performed.
 All the details of the process are recounted, in order to highlight the unacceptable reality that a murder took place “on their watch.”

 The climax of the procedure is recorded as follows: